ZeroQI/Hama.bundle/README.md

 Troubleshooting:
 ================
-If files and series are showing in Plex GUI the scanner did its job
+If you ask for something already answered in the readme, or post scanner issues on the agent page or vice-versa, please donate (will be refered to as the RTFM tax)

-If files that are showing correctly do not have all metadata updating, that is the Agent doing.
+If files and series are showing in Plex GUI with the right season, the scanner did its job If fyou miss metadata (serie title wrong, no posters, summary, wrong episode title or summaries, ep screenshot, etc...), that is the Agent doing.

-If posters are missing, check that all the data folders are created and the agent is where it should be (see folder list above)
+If posters are missing, check that all the data folders are created and logs show no right issue.
 If subtitles are not loaded, check Settings > Server > Agents > Shows > HamaTV and please tick the "Local Media Assets (TV)" as is not by default.

 To avoid already solved issues, and make sure you do include all relevant logs in one go, please do the following:
 - delete the library
 - stop plex
-- Update to the latest Absolute Series Scanner (master branch), Hama (Beta branch for now) and Plex
+- Update to the latest Absolute Series Scanner (master branch), Hama (Master branch) and Plex
 - deleting all Plex logs leaving folders intact
 - restart Plex
 - re-create the library